rust-lang/rust-forge/src/compiler/prioritization/priority-levels.md

 A `P-Critical` issue is a potentially blocker issue.

-The Working Group will keep track of the number of such issues open at the same time (which shouldn't be more than 5), and how long such issues remain open.
+The Working Group will keep track of these issues and will remind the compiler team on a weekly basis during the triage meeting.

 Examples of things we typically judge to be “critical” bugs: